CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Prescriptive-Topology-Manager---PTM.md

 {{%/notice%}}

-## <span id="src-83630216745_PrescriptiveTopologyManager-PTM-example" class="confluence-anchor-link"></span><span>Basic Topology Example</span>
+## <span id="src-8363021_PrescriptiveTopologyManager-PTM-example" class="confluence-anchor-link"></span><span>Basic Topology Example</span>

 This is a basic example DOT file and its corresponding topology diagram.
-You should uUse the same `topology.dot` file on all switches, and don't not split the file per device; this allows for easy automation by pushing/pulling the same exact file on each device\!.
+You should use the same `topology.dot` file on all switches, and don't split the file per device; this allows for easy automation by pushing/pulling the same exact file on each device\!

     graph G {
         "spine1":"swp1" -- "leaf1":"swp1";